Osimhen nets 2 as Napoli beats Spezia 4-1 to boost CL hopes - WHIZ News

 Both of Osimhen’s goals came in the first half after Piotr Zieliński’s opener.
 Roberto Piccoli pulled one back for Spezia but Hirving Lozano restored Napoli’s three-goal advantage.

 Napoli moved into second, a point above Atalanta, Juventus and AC Milan.
-Another rival for a top four finish and a Champions League place, Lazio, visited Fiorentina later.
+Another rival for a top four finish and a Champions League place, Lazio, lost at Fiorentina 2-0.

-Zieliński then turned provider seven minutes later, sending Osimhen clear to finish off a counterattack.
+Zieliński then turned provider, sending Osimhen clear to finish off a counterattack.

 Osimhen chested down a Lorenzo Insigne free kick and volleyed it in on the stroke of halftime for his second of the match and sixth goal in as many matches.